BrittneyOleniacz/Sorting_Alien_Sightings/README.md

 PROBELM: Our collection is too large to search through manually and the most dedicated followers are complaining that they are having trouble locating specific reports.

-SOLUTION: Write code that will create a table dynamically based using the ([alien sighting data](StarterCode/static/js/data.js)).
+SOLUTION: Write code that will create a table dynamically based using the provided [data](StarterCode/static/js/data.js) of alien sightings.
 Provide users the option to filter the table data for specific values using JavaScript, HTML, and CSS, and D3.js.

 ## Tasks
 ### Automatic Table and Date Search